SpiralDevelopment/crypto-hft-data/README.md

 Decide on what kind of data you want to receive from an exchange and save that information in json format into [configs.json](https://github.com/SpiralDevelopment/crypto-hft-data/blob/master/configs.json) file.

-Example to collect orederbook and trade data from Coinbase for BTC-USD and ETH-USD pairs:
+Example to collect orderbook and trade data from Coinbase for BTC-USD and ETH-USD pairs:
 ```json
 {
   "coinbase": {